-A la Carte Freighter Travel – includes general cargo ship travel, container ship, and mail and supply ship travel.
-Fares range from $90 to $180 per person per day
+- A la Carte Freighter Travel – includes general cargo ship travel, container ship, and mail and supply ship travel.

 Money Saving Tips

-Travel and Airlines Credit Cards – as the name say, list of all travel and airlines credit cards
+- Travel and Airlines Credit Cards – as the name says, list of all travel and airlines credit cards

 Online Travel Guides List